undiegomejia/temporal-go/basic-workflow/README.md

-# A "Face Builder" Workflow with Temporal.io
+# A "Face Builder" Basic Workflow with Temporal.io

-This repository demonstrates a simple project using Temporal.io to run a workflow that processes facial features and integrates with a microservice.
+This project demonstrates a simple project using Temporal.io to run a workflow that processes facial features and integrates with a microservice.

 The project includes:
 1. A Temporal server setup.